pathunstrom/makinggames/pytennessee-2019/06-input-callbacks.md

 a callable which gets called when the event happens.

-Anyone who has worked in javascript would recognize this pattern from the addHandler method on most objects.
+Anyone who has worked in javascript would recognize this pattern from the addEventListener method on most objects.

     class Board: